ISUgenomics/Basic_UNIX/exercise_1.md

 tar -czvf OUTFILE.tar.gz *.txt  # archive and compress all ".txt" files in current directory into one archive file
 ```

-**Task 1.10: Archive and compress the BACKUP_WORKSHOP directory you created in task 1.3 (you can name it as backup.tar.gz or anything you want)**
+**Task 1.10: Archive and compress the `BACKUP_WORKSHOP` directory you created in task 1.3 (you can name it as `backup.tar.gz` or anything you want)**

 ```bash
 tar -czvf backup.tar.gz BACKUP_WORKSHOP
 ```
 ### GZIP compressing/extracting

-gzip (gnu zip) compression utility designed as a replacement for compress, with much better compression and no patented algorithms.
+`gzip` ( _g_ nu _zip_ ) compression utility designed as a replacement for compress, with much better compression and no patented algorithms.
 The standard compression system for all GNU software.

 ```bash
 gzip SOMEFILE # compress SOMEFILE (also removes uncompressed file)